1Hibiki1/locks-py/README.md

 ### Running Locks programs

-A currently open locks file can be run through `Run -> Run` or `Run -> Run (debug)` options. `Run` will run the program through the VM, and `Run (debug)` will run the program through the tree walk interpreter.
-Note that running the program through the VM exits the terminal as soon as execution is complete.
-An empty `input("")` can be added to the end of the program to stop this from happening.
+A currently open locks file can be run through `Run -> Run` or `Run -> Run (debug)`. `Run` will run the program through the VM, and `Run (debug)` will run the program through the tree walk interpreter.

+A new terminal window will be opened on Windows for code execution.
+Note that running the program through the VM exits the terminal as soon as execution is complete, an `input("")` can be added to the end of the locks program to stop this from happening.

+On linux, the locks program will execute in the terminal that the editor was run from.

 ### Customizing